-The Pittsburgh Steelers were back on the field Sunday when they traveled to FirstEnergy Stadium to play the Cleveland Browns in Week 17 of the regular season.
+The Pittsburgh Steelers were back on the field Sunday when they hosted the Cleveland Browns in the Wild Card round of the AFC Playoffs.
 After the big AFC North showdown Sunday, it is time to see who performed well, and who left a lot to be desired.

 Improvement was evident in some ways, and hopefully will continue, but the judgement process must go on.
 Players who play well can be considered ‘Winners’, while those who left plays on the field can be deemed ‘Losers’.
 It may sound harsh, but it is the crux of this exercise.

 Let’s check in to see who fell on which side of the ledger after the playoff loss…

 Stat Line: 13 receptions, 157 yards, 12.1 average, 1 TD, 33 long, 19 targets

 Say what you want about JuJu Smith-Schuster off the field, but on the field he has put together a really solid season.
 And that solid season was capped off with a great performance in what could be his last game in a Steelers uniform.
 Sure, he was targeted a lot, but he has made all the tough catches this entire season.
 If this is the last game for Smith-Schuster in Pittsburgh, he went out on a really good performance.

 Stat Line: 11 receptions, 117 yards, 10.6 average, 0 TD, 19 long, 16 targets